-The Media Policy Center is a non-profit 501c3 organization founded in 2002 with a mission to inform, educate, challenge, and engage a responsive citizenry in improving their communities and civil society.
+MPC is a non-profit 501c3 organization founded in 2002 with a mission to inform, educate, challenge, and engage a responsive citizenry in improving their communities and civil society.
 MPC fulfills its mission by researching and developing, documenting and promoting a new spirit of cooperation among neighbors, community leaders, civic organizations, elected officials, and government agencies.
 Convinced that greater understanding engenders greater community engagement, the organization uses its unique media outreach model to spread the seeds of inspired solutions and sustain interest and dialogue over time to achieve profound systemic change.
 It leverages media for positive social, economic and political change.

-Research & Development
+Research & Development:

-The Gun Violence Reduction Project
+The Gun Violence Prevention Project, possible platforms:

 Staff Coordination with PBS, local educational institutions, and grassroots organizations:

-- Outreach to consumer, environmental, educational, professional, religious, and civic organizations:
+1) Outreach to consumer, environmental, educational, professional, religious, and civic organizations:

 Includes the creation of a strategic plan and guide for local and regional coordination with PBS and its 300+ local stations; creation and distribution of a national monthly Gun Violence Reduction (GVR) electronic newsletter.

-Develop and coordinate local community coalitions:
+2) Develop and coordinate local community coalitions:

 Customized approaches to educational and community-based outreach.
-Link to high schools, community colleges and higher education institutions.
+Link to high-schools, community colleges and higher education institutions.
 Coordinate efforts with non-profits and the business community.

-- Web site development:
+4) Web site development:

 Webmaster for the building, design, and operation of national project website: coordination and promotion of nation-wide grass roots programs.

-PBS Station Outreach:
+5) PBS Station Outreach: